twamarc/ScheMed/README.md

 This is a workspace for medical entity ontology development in aim to extend the medical entity of SCHEMA.ORG.
 This a community collaboration effort space for drafting and brainstorming.
+The proposal extension will make schema.org ready to use in Electronic Health Records and Interoperability.
+It will be in-line with various existing models:HL7 RIM V3/CCD/CDA, SNOMED CT etc.

 Note:
 =====